seth-git/atomicglobalmin/readme.txt

      1. Particle swarm output

      The summary output from the PSO program looks like this:
        It: 110 Best Energy: -12.105384 Coord Vel Max,Avg: 0.200, 0.057 Angle Vel Max,Avg: 0.000, 0.000 Div: 0.070 Vis: 72.9%

      The meaning of each value is as follows:
        It: iteration number
-     Best Energy: the energy value of the lowest energy structure Coord Vel Max,Avg: The coordinate velocity (the maximum and average respectively) for each atom or group of atoms Angle Vel Max,Avg: The angle velocity (the maximum and average respectively) for each group of atom (will be zero if there are no groups containing more than one atom)
+       Best Energy: the energy value of the lowest energy structure Coord Vel Max,Avg: Coordinate velocity (the maximum and average respectively) for each atom or group of atoms Angle Vel Max,Avg: Angle velocity (the maximum and average respectively) for each group of atom (will be zero if there are no groups containing more than one atom)
        Div: The diversity in the population (typically between 0 and 0.5)
-     Vis: The percentage visibility (the average percentage of candidate structures that can been seen by other structures, see paper)
+       Vis: The percentage visibility (average percentage of other solutions that is visible to each solution, see paper 3)

      2. Simulated annealing and basin hopping output